 The Family Educational Rights and Privacy Act (FERPA) is a federal law that governs the privacy of student educational records, access to those records, and disclosure of information from them.

-About the Dean of Students Office
+Questions: Contact the Dean of Students Office